Symptoms of a bad or Clogged fuel filter

 Every car has a fuel filter, not just diesel cars or trucks!

 The reason we tend to forget about it is because, it is often hidden away under the car or even in the fuel tank.
 It may not be top of the list when it comes to car servicing, but a bad fuel filter can lead to a whole host of problems.
-In fact, the symptoms of a clogged up fuel filter are often overlooked when trying to diagnose problems with a car.
+In fact, the symptoms of a clogged fuel filter are often overlooked when trying to diagnose problems with a car.

 All of the fuel used by the engine goes through the fuel filter.
 It's main purpose is to protect the fuel injection system from dirt that may have found its way into the fuel.

 Over time, the filter will become less porous, and will need to be changed.
-Sometimes it will get clogged up so badly it will start to affect the running of the engine.
+Sometimes the fuel filter will get clogged up so badly it will start to affect the running of the engine.
 A dirty fuel filter can even stop your car from starting.

 How Does A Fuel Filter Work?